ibrahim-999/courier/README.md

 - AdminLTE template for the backend

+- implemented two types of auth [ guard , sanctum][ admin , user ]
+- two types of api routes public and private for the user
+- all the api requests tested export in a collection it will be attached to the mail
+-

 -- if there is any issues regrading anything of the project please I would be glad to inform me and

 -- I'm most anxious for your feedback